Studio20-2017/sanctuary/jesus.md

 <p>During the Great 2008 recession, Mexico’s economy was inextricably linked to the U.S. economy through NAFTA.
 Mexico suffered more than any country in Latin America.</p>

 <p>Thus began one of the largest waves of Mexican migrations the the United States.
 Jesus’s family was one of such families, after American products imperiled his family’s revenue stream.
 For a better education and economic opportunities, Jesus’s family left a desolate Puebla, one of the three poorest Mexican states.</p>

-<p>Thus began one of the largest waves of Mexican migrations to the the United States.</p>

 </div>